-The recent surge in Italy's 7-day mortality rate has been attributed to the B.I.I.7 COVID-19 variant, a highly transmissible variant that is now the most common strain in the United States.
+The surge in Italy's 7-day mortality rate during the first quarter of 2021 has been attributed to the B.I.I.7 COVID-19 variant, a highly transmissible variant that is now the most common strain in the United States.

 Notes: 3/22/2020 was first day US rate > 1.
-Data through 5/2/2021.
+Data through 5/9/2021.
 Sources: FRBC calculations, the Center for Systems Science and Engineering at Johns Hopkins University, and the World Bank.

-As of May 2, the cumulative COVID-19 mortality rate of the United States is 1,753 deaths per million people.
+As of May 9, the cumulative COVID-19 mortality rate of the United States is 1,767 deaths per million people.
 This is almost triple the mortality rate of Canada, but below that of Italy and the UK.

 Notes: Horizontal axis has log scale.
 Excluding days when mortality rate < 1.
 Dots on Sundays to show time.
-Data through May 2, 2021.
+Data through May 9, 2021.